cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-jobs.rst

     }
   }

+.. _mapreduce-datasets:

 MapReduce and Datasets
 ----------------------

+.. rubric: Reading and Writing to Datasets from a MapReduce Job

 Both CDAP ``Mapper`` and ``Reducer`` can directly read or write to a Dataset, similar to the way a Flowlet or Service can.